 The 'slug' is the the seven number string in a capsule's URL after the word

 capsule.
 (If the URL is https://codeocean.com/capsule/9859661/tree, the slug is 9859661.)

 The version is whichever version you are currently publishing,

 (Note that any published capsule will have a different slug from the capsule it was generated from.)

 Prior to February 2019, capsule DOIs looked different, e.g. https://doi.org/10.24433/CO.0a812d9b-0ff3-4eb7-825f-76d3cd049a43.
 We shortened these for simplicity.

 A published capsule's DOI is available in its metadata page, under the 'Basic Info' section.
 This field will be auto-populated upon capsule publication.

 When are DOIs minted?

-Can I ascertain the capsule's DOI before publication?
+Can I identify the capsule's DOI before publication?